amahuika/BookShop/README.md

 ## Live Preview
-The admin login details are on the login page https://bookshop.aronmahuika.com
+Admin login details are on the login page to view functionality

+https://bookshop.aronmahuika.com